LukaPalelashvili/Amazon-Project/README.md

 ## Creating the Cart Context

 Context is a way to pass data through the component tree without having to pass props down manually at every level.
 In this tutorial, we will be using the Context API to pass the cart state to the components that need it.
 Let's create a new folder named `context` in the `src` folder.
-Inside the `context` folder, create a new file named `cart.jsx`.
+Inside the `context` folder, create a new file named `CartContext.jsx`.
 We will be using the `createContext` hook to create the cart context.We will also be using the `useState` hook to store the cart state and the `useEffect` hook to persist the cart state in the browser.
 Let's import the `createContext`, `useState`, and `useEffect` hooks from the `react` package.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 import { createContext, useState, useEffect } from "react";
 ```

 Next, let's create the cart context.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 export const CartContext = createContext();
 ```

 Next, let's create the `CartProvider` component.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 export const CartProvider = ({ children }) => {};
 ```

 Initialize the state of the cart.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 const [cartItems, setCartItems] = useState([]);
 ```

 Looking at how we want our cart to work, we want to be able to add items to the cart, remove items from the cart, and clear the cart.
 Let's create a function that will be used to add items to the cart.
-Add the following code to the `cart.jsx` file:
+Add the following code to the `CartContext.jsx` file:

 ```jsx
 const addToCart = (item) => {